-Elizabeth River Project, a growing non-profit organization dedicated to the preservation and restoration of the Elizabeth River, is working with WPA to develop plans for a brand-new, nationally-recognized Resilience Lab in the rapidly redeveloping North Colley Business District.
+Elizabeth River Project, a growing non-profit organization dedicated to the preservation and restoration of the Elizabeth River, is working to develop a brand-new, nationally-recognized “Resilience Lab” in the rapidly redeveloping North Colley neighborhood.
 The focus of the project is to demonstrate accessible, approachable methods of resilience and sustainability for the homeowner, developer, or small business owner.

-The building will be engineered to withstand flooding and heavy rain events, and potentially serve as a refuge during catastrophic storm events.
-All primary functions are elevated a story above the ground, with on-site parking and outdoor classrooms located underneath the building.
-The main floor will be home to staff work areas, as well as a series of public spaces meant to welcome volunteers and guests for events.
+The building will be engineered to withstand flooding and sea-level rise over time, while serving as the base of operations for Elizabeth River Project itself.
+All primary functions are elevated a story above the ground, with storage and outdoor classrooms underneath.
+The main floor will be home to staff offices as well as a collection of public spaces meant to accommodate volunteers and guests for events.

 Sustainability will be a primary focus, with the goal of achieving net-zero energy usage.
 Solar power, rain water collection, and green roofs will be just a few of the highly-visible strategies employed on the building and site.